bentbot/Blockchain-Card/README.md

   MSR Library [Damien Bobillot - damien.bobillot.2002+msr@m4x.org]
   Tkinter for the GUI [Manwinder Sidhu - manwindersapps@gmail.com]

+  Authors:
+  - Liam Hogan - bentbot@outlook.com
+  - Manwinder Sidhu - manwindersapps@gmail.com

+  Platform: Windows / Mac
+  Python: 3.5.2 (I originally wrote this in 2.7 but I think I had issues with Tkinter) Legal Documentation: LICENSE (file) and also in some of the classes

   Installation & Run
   ------------------
       # Start the GUI